Supervisor/supervisor/README.txt

   RUNNING  (20)  -- The process is running.

-  BACKOFF (30) -- The process is waiting to restart after a nonfatal error.
+  BACKOFF (30) -- The process entered the STARTING state but
+                  subsequently exited too quickly to move to the RUNNING state.

   STOPPING (40) -- The process is stopping due to a stop request.

-  EXITED  (100) -- The process exited with an expected exit code.
+  EXITED  (100) -- The process exited from the RUNNING state (expectedly
+                   or unexpectedly).

   FATAL (200) -- The process could not be started successfully.

   UNKNOWN  (1000) -- The process is in an unknown state (programming error).